brysonnn1704/lab5-rds-listmonk/README.md

 ## 1. Project Overview

-This project deploys the Listmonk application from Lab 4 on an AWS EC2 instance and connects it to an Amazon RDS PostgreSQL database.
+This project deploys the Listmonk application on an AWS EC2 instance and connects it to an Amazon RDS PostgreSQL database.

-The application demonstrates all CRUD operations:
+The application demonstrates CRUD operations:

 - Create
 - Read